About World Haiku Review

-Due to the volume of haiku we receive we do not send acceptance letters.
+Due to the volume of haiku we receive we do not send acceptance letters but all submissions will be acknowledged when they come in.
 When the issue goes up you will know if your haiku has been accepted.

 Issues may have a theme which we will put up here.
 Do check just before the next issue.
 WHR publishes usually three times a year.

 We ask for first publication rights, after which all rights revert to the author.

 The copyright remains with the author but the author is required to mention the first publication in WHR on any subsequent publications.